MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Update-MgBetaDirectory.md

 Other possible values include users, applications.
     \[ImpactedResources \<IMicrosoftGraphImpactedResource\[\]\>\]: The list of directory objects associated with the recommendation.
     \[Insights \<String\>\]: Describes why a recommendation uniquely applies to your directory.
-Corresponds to the Description section of a recommendation shown in the Azure AD portal.
+Corresponds to the Description section of a recommendation shown in the Microsoft Entra admin center.
     \[LastCheckedDateTime \<DateTime?\>\]: The most recent date and time a recommendation was deemed applicable to your directory.
     \[LastModifiedBy \<String\>\]: Name of the user who last updated the status of the recommendation.
     \[LastModifiedDateTime \<DateTime?\>\]: The date and time the status of a recommendation was last updated.